The Follies of Richard Wadsworth

 I’ve only read two comics about mass shootings — Heroes In Crisis, an uncomfortable story about a massacre at a secret psyche facility for superheroes, and Mad Magazine’s “The Ghastlygun Tinies” which, in its riff on Edward Gorey, set the bar high for anyone else attempting satire on the subject.

-Ignited, one of the first titles in Humanoids’ H1 imprint, which features stories from “a reality-based super-powered world,” takes a little bit from both approaches by diving right into the subject matter of
+Ignited, one of the first titles in Humanoids’ H1 imprint, which features stories from “a reality-based super-powered world,” takes a little bit from both approaches by diving right into the subject matter of school shootings, but with a satirical sensibility that is unexpected in a comics marketplace that sometimes feels dominated by overwrought and gritty gloom.

 Phoenix Academy High School was the scene of a massacre before summer vacation, and a few months later, the students return, supposedly to get back to normal.
 But normal isn’t going to happen as long as the shooting is a tangible presence weighing the students down and disrupting the flow of any given teachers’ planning.
 Something is definitely off and it can’t easily be corrected.